Avenger Field: Origins

 Avenger Field was the largest all-female air base in American history.
 Its origins date to the 1920s as the Sweetwater Municipal Airport.
 At the airport, a small flight school operated with World War I surplus Curtiss JN-4s and Curtiss Robins.

 In the spring of 1942, the flight school was taken over by the Plosser-Prince Air Academy, which moved to the airport from California.
 Plosser-Prince was contracted by the Royal Canadian Air Force to train British and American volunteer pilots.
 The airport became known as British Flying Training School No. 7.
-On June 15, 1942, about 100 male flight cadets began a course that included primary, basic and advanced training.
-Just before they arrived, the Sweetwater Airport was renamed "Avenger Field" in a contest won by a Mrs. Grace Faver.
+On 15 June 1942, about 100 male flight cadets began a course that included primary, basic and advanced training.
+Just before they arrived, the Sweetwater Airport was renamed "Avenger Field" in a contest won by Mrs. Grace Faver.

 In August 1942 the United States Government closed the private flying school and took it over as a United States Army Air Forces military installation.
 Avenger Field was to be turned over to the Air Transport Command as a transition school for experienced airline pilots in single-engine Vultee BT-13 Valiant basic trainers.
-From Avenger Field, the graduates would be sent to twin-engine school and subsequently for overseas duty as USAAF pilots.
+From Avenger Field, the graduates would be sent to twin-engine schools and subsequently for overseas duty as USAAF pilots.